crashoverride777/swifty-ads/README.md

 # How to only use 2 helpers

-If you only want to use 2 helpers, e.g AdMob.swift and CustomAds.swift, than follow the same steps as described in

-How to only use AdMob
-How to only use CustomAds
+If you only want to use 2 helpers, e.g AdMob.swift and CustomAds.swift, than follow the same steps as described in "How to only use AdMob" and "How to only use CustomAds".

-You will than either need to create your own logic to handle showing real ads from adMob and custom ads.
+You will than need to create your own logic to handle showing real ads from adMob and custom ads.

 Alternatively you could include the AdsManager.swift file.
-Than Follow the steps as described in

-How to use full helper

-ingorning all the parts about the helper you are not using, in this example AppLovin.
+Than Follow the steps as described in "How to use full helper" ingorning all the parts about the helper you are not using, in this example AppLovin.

-Than go to AdsManager.swift and delete all the code that shows up as an error, in this example all the code related to AppLovin.
+Than go to AdsManager.swift and delete all the code that are throwing errors, in this example all the code related to AppLovin.

 # TVOS controls for custom ads